info

 6. Are we in a recession?

-The likelihood of a recession rose sharply in recent months
+The likelihood of a recession has declined since its peak in 2023

 The chart shows a line tracking the New York Federal Reserve’s probability of a recession within 12 months since 1962, using monthly data.
 It also shows when past recessions occurred and the 30% threshold that has been reached before every recession.
 The probability of a recession has risen shortly before each of the eight recessions shown on the chart.
 Before the 1970 recession the probability peaked around 42%.
 Before the 1973 recession the probability peaked around 68%.
 Before the 1980 recession the probability peaked around 94%.
 Before the 1981 recession the probability peaked around 95%.
 Before the 1990 recession the probability peaked around 33%.
 Before the 2001 recession the probability peaked around 46%.
 Before the 2008 recession the probability peaked around 42%.
 Before the 2020 recession the probability peaked around 38%.
 The probability has been increasing in recent months.
 It peaked around 71% in May 2023, and was 66% in July 2023.

 Instead of an official recession, what we may see is a continuation of a rolling recession, where parts of the economy contract and recover at different times.
-Housing had a slowdown deeper than many past recessions and has started to bounce back.
-Likewise, the semiconductor industry has recovered strongly from a sharp contraction in 2022.
-If certain sectors continue to go up while others go down, it increases the possibility of avoiding a broad recession.
+Housing had a slowdown deeper than many past recessions but has started to stabilize.
+Goods production, however, remains sluggish as spending continues to shift away from goods back toward services.
+Most countries can’t withstand declines in multiple sectors and still avoid a broad recession, but the U.S. economy has shown remarkable resiliency and flexibility, so avoidance remains a real possibility.

 Go deeper: